seekdavidlee/az-cookbook/README.md

 # az-cookbook
-My cookbook for managing resources in azure
+Welcome to my cookbook for managing resources in azure.